 Kosher or Jewish Vegetarianism permits honey.

-Sattvic or Yogic Vegetarianism
+Sattvic or Yogic Vegetarianism,

 Sufi or Mystical Islamic Vegetarianism,